cyber-carpentry/group1-machine-learning-project/README.md

 ### Description of Deliverables

 All of these deliverables have been published as DockerHub images and can be easily used simply by running a DockerHub container.

+mnist: builds and trains a basic neural network using the mnist dataset to recognized handwritten numbers
+mnist_XX: allows the user to change parameters and optimization scheme of basic neural network model fashion-mnist

 1) Reproducibility of both datasets and models